ManeeshBusi/bookrack-api/README.md

 npm start
 ```

-You'll also need to create an cluster in mongodb atlas, and a secret code for password encryption and set it to process environment variables:
+You'll also need to create a cluster in mongodb atlas, and a secret code for password encryption and set it to process environment variables:

 ```
 process.env.MONGO_URL